 • How to verify kernel installation

-After following this step-by-step guide, you will get a test and development environment on your Pi3 board and can use it to build an amazing Bluetooth® mesh network.
+After following this step-by-step guide, you will get a test and development environment on your Pi3 board and can use it to build an amazing Bluetooth® Mesh network.

 Check back for future step-by-step guides, including an overview on how to use the meshctl tool.